aws-samples/aws-kendra-transcribe-media-search/README.md

 ## Finder

 The Finder application is based on the Kendra sample search application, and is in the src directory.
 It is built during deployment as an Amplify Console application.
+The initial application build and deployment takes about 10 minutes.

+If the application doesn’t open within 10-15 minutes after deploying the Finder stack, then you troubleshoot the problem:
+- Open AWS Amplify in the AWS console
+- Choose the MS-Finder-App
+- Click on the failed step - Provision, Build, Deploy, or Verify.
+For example, choose `Build`, then `FrontEnd` to explore the application build logs and identify the problem.

 ## CloudFormation Templates